bigBagBoogy/bigBagBoogy.github.io/bigBagBoogy.md

 add user SVG submission - [x]

-get new mint contracts for both polygon and ehtereum without the "is Ownable"
+get new mint contracts for both polygon and ehtereum without the "is Ownable" - [x]

 add logging event and user copy contract address + tokenID for ethereum